-The City of Dubuque is welcomed 6 new pieces of art into the exhibit this year selected via a curated invitational.
+For Art on the River 2018, the City of Dubuque welcomed 6 new pieces of art into the exhibit selected via a curated invitational.
 The Arts and Cultural Affairs Advisory Commission chose to honor our special corner of the world, the Driftless region.
 Our 13th annual Art on the River exhibit features artists and artwork that celebrate the flora , fauna, people and culture of the Driftless region.

 We celebrated art and summer with an outdoor opening reception on August 3rd with the 3rd annual youth reception and tour with performances by youth musicians.
 The reception started on the terrace of the Grand River Center where Mayor Roy Buol gave an address and our curator David Wells discussed his selections for this year's exhibition and community leader Stanley Sampson representing the Marshallese community, presented a Pacific Islander watercraft to the community and talked about their connection to the Driftless region.